Skip to Content

 What is lard?

 Lard is not the same as Crisco, which is a vegetable shortening.
-Which you should have gathered because a pig isn’t a vegetable.
+Which makes sense since a pig isn’t a vegetable.

 There are two main kinds of lard.
 There’s leaf lard, which is made from the soft, visceral fat around the pig’s kidneys and loin.
 Then there’s back fat lard, which is made from the (you guessed it) back fat.
 Even though lard comes from a pig, it doesn’t have a pork or smoky flavor.